(Revised February 15, 2018)

 SECTION 6.
 Compensation.
 Directors shall not receive any compensation for their personal services as Directors.
 The Board may authorize reimbursement of expenses incurred by Directors in the performance of their duties.

 SECTION 1.
-An Administrative Secretary shall be an independent contractor or employee hired by the Board of Directors to manage the operations of the Association and to assist the Directors and Committees with their duties.
-Specific needs to be met by the Administrative Secretary may change from time to time and will be amended as needed by the Board of Directors.
+An Executive Director shall be an independent contractor hired by the Board of Directors to manage the operations of the Association and to assist the Directors and Committees with their duties.
+Specific needs to be met by the Executive Director may change from time to time and will be amended as needed by the Board of Directors.

 SECTION 2.
-The Administrative Secretary shall be accountable to the Board of Directors and not to any one officer or Director.
-The Board shall establish the functions to be assigned, review the performance of the incumbent and establish compensation for the position.
+The Executive Director shall be accountable to the Board of Directors and not to any one officer or Director.
+The Board shall establish the functions to be assigned, review the performance of the incumbent and establish contract terms for the position.

 ARTICLE IX — COMMITTEES